kserve/modelmesh-serving/docs/predictors/run-inference.md

 const response = await rpcProtoType.call(client, message);
 ```

+### Adjust maximum gRPC payload size

+If the gRPC request payloads larger than 16MiB are to be accepted, configure the max message size by setting the `grpcMaxMessageSizeBytes` in the [ConfigMap](../configuration).
+The default is 16MiB.

+However, the max number of bytes for the GRPC request payloads depends on both this setting and adjusting the model serving runtimes' max message limit.
+For Triton, the message size is effectively uncapped.

 ### How to access service from outside the cluster without a NodePort

 Using [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/):